abdihakim-said/Abdihakim-said-EKS-ArgoCD-AWS-LB-Controller-Terraform/README.md

 4. **Access Deployed Resources: Use kubectl to interact with your EKS cluster and the deployed tools (ArgoCD, Prometheus, Grafana, etc.).**

-### 📖 Detailed Guide

-For a complete step-by-step guide, including screenshots and detailed explanations, please refer to the [blog post](https://amanpathakdevops.medium.com/).
-This post covers all the necessary steps to successfully implement this project.

 ## Contributing
 We welcome contributions!
 If you have ideas for enhancements or find any issues, please open a pull request or file an issue.